Explore UCD

 Student Support Fund

-Students can expect a response within 3-4 weeks of submission.
+Students can expect a response on their application within 6-8 weeks of submission.

 • Students who are EU nationals and are currently registered to a full-time UCD programme of at least one year’s duration which leads either to an undergraduate or postgraduate qualification.
 Applicants must be registered to the current academic year and to modules.

 • International/non-EU fee paying students are not eligible for funding.
-However, students who are non-EU nationals, but are eligible for free or reduced fees in line with the criteria for the (opens in a new window)Free Fees Initiative, and are currently registered to a full-time UCD programme of at least one year’s duration which leads either to an undergraduate or postgraduate qualification may be considered subject to meeting the criteria.
+However, students who are non-EU nationals, but are eligible for free or reduced fees in line with the criteria for the (opens in a new window)Free Fees Initiative, and who are currently registered to a full-time UCD programme of at least one year’s duration which leads either to an undergraduate or postgraduate qualification may be considered.

-• PhD students are eligible to apply for the SAF during the first four years of their studies.
+• PhD students are eligible to apply for the SSF within the first four years of their studies.
+Students on a no-cost extension may also submit an application for consideration.

-• Students with a previous higher education qualification at the same NFQ level, may be considered for support on a case-by-case basis and subject to available funding.
+• Students with a previous higher-education qualification at the same NFQ level may be considered for support.
+This will be on a case-by-case basis, and any decision will be made subject to available funding.

-• Persons qualified for protection under Section 60 of the International Protection Act 2015 (including Ukrainian students who are currently registered as Higher Education Students, on approved courses or authorised transition arrangements in approved publicly funded institutions in Ireland).
-To qualify, the student must have been granted permission to reside in the State by the Minister for Justice pursuant to section 60 of the International Protection Act 2015).
-The student must be present, and residing at an address in the State, and attending, or intending to pursue, an approved course in the current academic year.
+• Persons qualified for protection under Section 60 of the International Protection Act 2015, including Ukrainian students who are currently registered as higher-education students, on approved courses or authorised transition arrangements in approved publicly-funded institutions in Ireland.
+To qualify, the student must have been granted permission to reside in the State by the Minister for Justice pursuant to Section 60 of the International Protection Act 2015.
+The student must be residing at an address in the State, and attending or intending to pursue an approved course in the current academic year.

-• Irish Nationals who were attending a Higher Education Institution in Ukraine during the previous academic year; and have now returned to Ireland due to the conflict, are now residing at an address in the State and enrolled on an authorised transition programme during the current academic year.
+• Irish Nationals who were attending a Higher Education Institution in Ukraine during the previous academic year and have now returned to Ireland due to the ongoing conflict, are now residing at an address in the State, and enrolled on an authorised transition programme during the current academic year.

 • Students who have non-EU status and those attending foundation or access courses are ineligible for the University-wide Student Support Fund.

-• Students who have completed a degree/Masters/PhD and are undertaking a second qualification at the same level will be considered on case by case basis.
+• Students who have completed a degree/Masters/PhD and are undertaking a second qualification at the same NFQ level will be considered on a case-by-case basis.
 Students from Graduate Entry programmes will be considered.

-The following students should email UCD Access and Lifelong Learning ((opens in a new window)ALLstudentSAF@ucd.ie) for information about their applications:
+The following students should email UCD Access and Lifelong Learning ((opens in a new window)ALLstudentSAF@ucd.ie) for information about making an application:

 • HEAR students